Alb-Ard/dist-sys-dubito-online/docs/report.md

 ### Fault-Tolerance

 The system does not implement any fault-tolerance at the application layer, instead it offloads it to the underlying network protocol.
-This was chosen since the requirements do not specify any kind of auto-reconnection or retry mechanisms.
+This was chosen since the requirements do not specify any kind of auto-reconnect or retry mechanisms.

 A partial fault-tolerance strategy may be to host multiple lobby servers on different machines.
 This gives the user the choice of connecting to a different server in case the one they wanted is not available.